Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 Is chalcedony worth anything?

-What is the rarest color of chalcedony?
+What is the rarest colour of chalcedony?

 What is the spiritual meaning of chalcedony?